tbotnz/cisshgo/README.md

  `if...else if...else if...` options to roughly simulate the device experience.
 Because many network devices vary in their CLI and interactions, the conditional tree that each requires will vary.
   This is implemented via the "handler" functionality.

+### Disclaimer
+Cisco IOS is the property/trademark of Cisco.